-Popular Questions About The Tummy Tuck Procedure
+Popular Tummy Tuck Questions

 A tummy tuck, also called an abdominoplasty, removes extra fat and skin from the lower abdomen to create a flat, smooth belly.
 It also may involve suturing the abominable muscles together that may have separated during pregnancy.